 “I feel like there's a movement afoot, and I feel like MIT can help.”

-Seeing MinerAI accelerate from concept to company so quickly is also a strong example of the efficacy of this collaborative, entrepreneurially minded approach, and one that Green thinks could reinforce what is already a strong commitment to the project by those involved.
+Seeing MinerAI accelerate from concept to company so quickly is also a strong example of the efficacy of this collaborative, entrepreneurially minded approach, and one that Greene thinks could reinforce what is already a strong commitment to the project by those involved.

-“The immersion projects involved 30 students doing different projects, which ultimately affected a lot of people inside the company; many people saw what was going on and I think it had a ripple effect,” she said.
+“The immersion projects involved 30 students doing different projects, which ultimately affected a lot of people inside the company; many people saw what was going on and I think it had a ripple effect,” she says.
 “I think people were very inspired by the whole process.”

 Hopefully, this inspiration will lead to the development of more programmes with tangible footprints in the world, and also inspire others to pursue projects in mining and safety who may not have considered such a career before.
-By bringing together experts from a range of sectors, there is more chance than ever for an innovative spark to take hold, and this is something Green is optimistic about as MIT considers a second round of the scheme, to aid the mining industry in general.
+By bringing together experts from a range of sectors, there is more chance than ever for an innovative spark to take hold, and this is something Greene is optimistic about as MIT considers a second round of the scheme, to aid the mining industry in general.